FIN392/PowerShell/xLog/README.md

 # xLog
 xLog is a PowerShell module to create log files.

 Multiple logs files can be created at the same time in a script, each in a different format.
-Additionaly to the log file, the entries can be displayed in console (host).
+Additionaly to the log file, the entries can be displayed in the host (typically the console screen).

 ## How to use it?